Royal Palace of Madrid: Plaza de Oriente

 The Plaza de Oriente is a rectangular park that connects the east façade of Palacio Real to the Teatro Real.
 The eastern side of plaza is curved and bordered by several cafes in the adjoining buildings.
 Although the plaza was part of Sacchetti's plan for the palace, construction did not begin until 1808 when King Joseph Bonaparte, who ordered the demolition of approximately 60 medieval structures, that included a church, monastery and royal library, located on the site.
-Joseph was deposed before construction was completed, it was finished by Queen Isabella II who tasked architect Narciso Pascual Colomer with creating the final design in 1844.
+Joseph was deposed before construction was completed; it was finished by Queen Isabella II, who tasked the architect Narciso Pascual Colomer with creating the final design in 1844.

 Statues of the Gothic kings in the Plaza de Oriente.

 Pathways divide the Plaza into three main plots: the Central Gardens, the Cabo Noval Gardens and the Lepanto Gardens.
 The Central Gardens are arranged in a grid around the central monument to Philip IV, following the Baroque model garden.
 They consist of seven flowerbeds, each bordered with box hedges and holding small cypress, yew and magnolias and annual flowers.
 The north and south boundaries of the Central Gardens are marked by a row of statues, popularly known as the Gothic kings— sculptures representing five Visigoth rulers and fifteen rulers of the early Christian kingdoms in the Reconquista.
 They are carved from limestone, and are part of a series dedicated to all monarchs of Spain.
 These were ordered for the decoration of the Palacio Real and were executed between 1750 and 1753.
 Engineers felt the statues were too heavy for the palace balustrade, so they were left on ground level where their lack of fine detail is readily apparent.
 The remainder of the statues are in the Sabatini Gardens.

 Isabel II laid out the grounds so that Pietro Tacca's equestrian statue of Philip IV was placed in the center, opposite the Prince's Gate.